goldcyper/ns-map-project/README.md

 This is an example CSV file used in the self-contained file: https://docs.google.com/spreadsheets/d/1WqdPXvlTyvYHbhkGmvTaLwvhkRyNrFhbTB3W8JJuSHE/edit?usp=sharing

-You can use this to copy your own google spreadsheet file.
+You can use this to copy your own google spreadsheet file to use in your project.

 ### Editing in Inkscape